How To Choose a Pest Control Company

 Cost of Services and Guarantees

-Cost is often a deciding factor when picking a pest control company.
-Cost may be determined by the type of pest being treated, the size of your house, your location, and other factors.
+Cost is important when picking a pest control company.
+Cost may be determined by the type of pest being treated, your location, the size of your house, and other factors.

-A pest control company may offer a free on-site estimate to help you figure out if it fits into your budget.
-You can also see if it offers a guarantee of satisfaction.
+A pest control company may offer a free on-site estimate to help you match services to your budget.
+You can also look at whether it offers a satisfaction guarantee.

 Safety and Treatment Methods